evemillicent/sp500.livedata/README.md

 An automated live data fetcher, which uses return data of the S&P 500, interest rate data, inflation indidcators amongst other macroeconomic factors to determine influence of each using simple regression analysis.
-Combines live financial data retrieval, regression modell=ing and strategy backtesting in a single, reproducible notebook.
+Combines live financial data retrieval, regression modelling and strategy backtesting in a single, reproducible notebook.

 Key Features:
 - Computes monthly returns and lagged variables, caputuring delayed market reaction.